-Though he was not the biggest defenseman in the league, Niklas Kronwall, standing six feet tall and weighing 194 pounds, delivered some of the most devastating hip checks the NHL has ever seen.
+Though he was not the biggest defenseman in the league, Niklas Kronwall, standing at 6-foot and weighing 194 pounds, delivered some of the most devastating hip checks the NHL has ever seen.
 Players who were on the receiving end of the hit would often open their eyes only to be staring up at the rafters and hearing the crowd roar, “You got Kronwalled!”
 Kronwall is just one of 28 players to be a part of the exclusive Triple Gold Club.
 Players who receive this title have won gold medals at the Olympics, the World Championship, and the Stanley Cup.

-Finishing third in all-time games played by a Red Wings’ defensemen, with 953 games played, Kronwall was also gifted offensively, scoring 83 goals and 349 assists throughout his 16-season career.
+Finishing third in all-time games played by a Red Wings’ defenseman, with 953 games played, Kronwall was also gifted offensively, scoring 83 goals and 349 assists throughout his 16-season career.
 He finished fourth in total points by a Red Wings’ defender, trailing only Nicklas Lidstrom, Red Kelly, and Reed Larson.

-Often described as the final piece to the puzzle for the Red Wings’ Stanley Cup dynasty that spanned from 1997-2008, Shanahan is the only player in history to reach both milestones of 600 goals scored and 2,000 penalty minutes.
+Often described as the final piece to the puzzle for the Red Wings’ Stanley Cup dynasty that spanned from 1997-2008, Brendan Shanahan is the only player in history to reach both milestones of 600 goals scored and 2,000 penalty minutes.
 The Hartford Whalers traded him to Detroit on October 9, 1996, along with Brian Glynn for Keith Primeau, Paul Coffey, and a first-round draft pick.

 Shanahan was a premier power forward, standing 6-foot-3 and weighing 220 pounds, known for protecting teammates with his fists as well as driving the play.
 Shanahan famously collided with Patrick Roy of the Colorado Avalanche in mid-air during March 26, 1997, which was Fight Night at the Joe, who was coming to the aid of Claude Lemieux.
 The Irish Jig would often play throughout Joe Louis Arena when Shanahan would drop his gloves as an ode to his Irish heritage.